 220 Cultura Contemporánea (Córdoba, Argentina); Agnes Etherington Art Centre (Kingston, Canada); Art Museum, University of Saint Joseph (West Hartford, Connecticut); Cantor Fitzgerald Gallery, Haverford College (Haverford, Pennsylvania); Carolyn Campagna Kleefeld Contemporary Art Museum (Long Beach, California); Centro de Arte Oliva (São João da Madeira, Portugal); Cincinnati Art Museum (Cincinnati, Ohio); Clay Center for the Arts & Sciences of West Virginia (Charleston, West Virginia); CSPS (Cedar Rapids, Iowa); Dahl Arts Center (Rapid City, South Dakota); Faculty of Fine Arts, University of Porto (Porto, Portugal); Garage Museum of Contemporary Art (Moscow, Russia); Grey Art Gallery (New York, New York); Havana Art Weekend (Havana, Cuba); Ilmin Museum of Art, Seoul (Seoul, South Korea); Kitchener-Waterloo Art Gallery (Kitchener, Canada); Longwood Center for the Visual Arts (Farmville, Virginia); Marjorie Barrick Museum of Art, University of Nevada, Las Vegas (Las Vegas, Nevada); Michaelis Galleries, Michaelis School of Fine Art, University of Cape Town (Cape Town, South Africa); Miller Institute for Contemporary Art (Pittsburgh, Pennsylvania); Monmouth Museum (Middletown, New Jersey); National Academy of Design (New York, New York); National Art Gallery of The Bahamas (Nassau, The Bahamas); Norton Museum of Art (West Palm Beach, Florida); NSU Art Museum Fort Lauderdale (Fort Lauderdale, Florida); Pratt Manhattan Gallery (New York, New York); Procesual (Montevideo, Uruguay); Queens Museum (Corona, New York); Reykjavik Art Museum (Reykjavik, Iceland); Samek Art Museum, Bucknell University (Lewisburg, Pennsylvania); Samstag Museum of Art, University of South Australia (Adelaide, Australia); San José Museum of Art (San José, California); South Bend Museum of Art (South Bend, Indiana); The Bass, Miami Beach (Miami Beach, Florida); The Episcopal Academy (Newtown Square, Pennsylvania); The Gund Gallery at Kenyon College (Gambier, Ohio); Virginia Museum of Contemporary Art (Virginia Beach, Virginia); Weisman Art Museum (Minneapolis, Minnesota); and Zimmerli Art Museum at Rutgers University (New Brunswick, New Jersey)

-do it (home) is curated by Hans Ulrich Obrist and produced by Independent Curators International (ICI), New York. do it (home) is made available to art spaces internationally free of charge, in response to the COVID-19 crisis, with the support of ICI’s Board of Trustees, contributors to ICI’s Access Fund, and the Jeanne and Dennis Masel Foundation.
+do it (home) is curated by Hans Ulrich Obrist and produced by Independent Curators International (ICI), New York. do it (home) is made available to art spaces internationally free of charge, in response to the COVID-19 crisis, with the support of ICI’s Board of Trustees, contributors to ICI’s Access Fund, the Andy Warhol Foundation for the Visual Arts, and the Jeanne and Dennis Masel Foundation.